CTE Pathways: Engineering & Architecture

 Outcomes

-Students who complete Year 1 will receive certifications in Onshape and Solidworks.
+Students who complete Honors Mechatronics I will take an exam to receive a certification in Onshape and Solidworks.

 Learn More: CTE Pathways at Warren